-While this process can be a bit of a time investment, it is a critical step in achieving long-term success.
+While this process can be a time investment, it is a critical step in achieving long-term success.

-Once the Vision, mission, and values statement is developed it is important to share it with employees and customers as well as finding creative ways to display it in public places, and to give it a prominent spot on your website.
+Once the Vision, mission, and values statement is developed, it is important to share it with employees and customers.
+Then, find creative ways to display it publicly and give it a prominent spot on your business website.

 This step communicates its value and the organization’s commitment to achieving it.

 Reasons To Write A Vision Statement

 Everyone is on the same page.
 When management and employees understand why the organization exists, they can rally around its purpose and help to achieve that end.

 Supports the budgeting process.
 An articulate vision will support the budgeting process by helping decision-makers focus on those things that the organization is striving to achieve.